JohnMichaelD/tomato-timer/README.md

 ### Continued Development

-I would like to come back to this project and add sound (an alarm) for when the timer hits 00:00.
+- I would like to come back to this project and add sound (an alarm) for when the timer hits 00:00. **Updated 1/22.**

-I would like to update the document title in the browser tab to update and reflect the timer countdown.
-Fixed 12.19.21.
+- I would like to update the document title in the browser tab to update and reflect the timer countdown. **Updated 12.19.21.**

-I find that when changing the time of the counter, it seems to JUMP over the first sec iteration.
+- I find that when changing the time of the counter, it seems to JUMP over the first sec iteration.
 I would like to fix that.
 Using setTimeout did not seem to do what I wanted.

-I would also like to practice a bit on my CSS skills, and make the clock look more like a [retro 90's alarm clock](https://pictures.depop.com/b0/6331641/496631841_Vz5Zqg9wdm/P0.jpg)!
+- I would also like to practice a bit on my CSS skills, and make the clock look more like a [retro 90's alarm clock](https://pictures.depop.com/b0/6331641/496631841_Vz5Zqg9wdm/P0.jpg)!
 As well as bring the design to a more modern look.

-Horizontal orientation of mobile view needs to be fixed.
-Fixed 12.18.21.
+- Horizontal orientation of mobile view needs to be fixed. **Updated 12.18.21.**

+- On mobile, buttons become sticky when 'hovered', and don't return to their normal state.
+Would like to fix.

+- I would like to add the ability for the user to customize their break times.

 ### Useful Resources